apache/incubator-weex/doc/references/common-attrs.md

 id="item-{{index}}"
 ```

-`id` give weex tag unique mark for `<template>` scope . with id attribute you can easily reference weex tag.
+`id` gives weex tag a unique mark in `<template>` scope.
+With id attribute you can easily refer a weex tag.

 [more information](/syntax/id.md)